zentrope/query-manager/README.md

    being just a bunch of functions working on a state object held by the main name space.

- - Persist "state" to disk so that it can be resumed on start up, and also so that it can be zipped up an exported.
+ - ~Persist "state" to disk so that it can be resumed on start up~, and also so that it can be zipped up an exported.

  - Some kind of "plugin" thing that allows the app to load a class as a means of snarfing connection credentials from proprietary